optimist2point0/data_scientist_functions/README.md

 - Analyzes missing values, data types, and the number of unique values in a DataFrame.

 #### columns_info
-- Categorizes the columns of a pandas DataFrame based on their data types and the presence of missing values
+- Categorizes the columns of a pandas DataFrame based on their data types and the presence of missing values.

 #### confusion_table
 - Generates a confusion matrix (cross-table) for two categorical features.